multimodal-art-projection/CodeCriticBench/README.md

 ## Contact
-If you have any questions or suggestions, feel free to reach out via the issues page.
-If you have any questions or suggestions, feel free to reach out via the [issues page](https://github.com/xxzcc/CodeCriticBench/issues).
+If you have any questions or suggestions, feel free to reach out via the [issues page](https://github.com/multimodal-art-projection/CodeCriticBench/issues).

 ---
 CodeCriticBench is dedicated to advancing the field of code understanding and critique within LLMs.
 We look forward to your usage and feedback!